-Tick-borne diseases may cause potentially serious infections if you are bitten by an infected blacklegged tick (also called a deer tick).
-Not all blacklegged ticks carry the infectious agents that cause anaplasmosis, babesiosis, Powassan virus, and/or Lyme disease, and not everyone who is bitten by an infected tick will develop signs and symptoms of these diseases.
+Infections brought on by blacklegged tick bites, including Lyme disease, anaplasmosis, babesiosis, and Powassan virus, can be serious.
+Not all blacklegged ticks carry the infectious agents that cause infections, and not everyone who is bitten by an infected tick will develop signs and symptoms of these diseases.

 See the Ministry of Health’s Tick-Borne Diseases webpage for information about: